soderlind/cloud2png/README.md

 ## Use

-Add link to the site you'd like to create a snappshot of, by using the `[cloud2png]` shortcode, eg:
+Add link to the site you'd like to create a snapshot of, by using the `[cloud2png]` shortcode, eg:

 ```
 [cloud2png url="https://wordpress.org"]